gandalf1819/Twitter-clone/src/mini-twitter/README.md

 	|--web
 		|--server.go --> build target (the code that actually runs the server)
 	|-- runBackendServer.sh --> port specifications and command to start the server

 ---

+### RAFT Implementation

+Raft is a consensus algorithm that is designed to be easy to understand.
+It's equivalent to Paxos in fault-tolerance and performance.
+The difference is that it's decomposed into relatively independent subproblems, and it cleanly addresses all major pieces needed for practical systems.
+We hope Raft will make consensus available to a wider audience, and that this wider audience will be able to develop a variety of higher quality consensus-based systems than are available today.

+Raft decomposes consensus into three sub-problems:

+* Leader Election:
+	A new leader needs to be elected in case of the failure of an existing one.

+* Log replication:
+	The leader needs to keep the logs of all servers in sync with its own through replication.

+* Safety:
+	If one of the servers has committed a log entry at a particular index, no other server can apply a different log entry for that index.

+Each server exists in one of the three states: leader, follower, or candidate.

+---